Healthy Homemade Ice Cream (with Coconut Sugar)

 Rich, creamy, and so delicious, healthy homemade ice cream is the ultimate summer treat!
-Made with simple ingredients and no refined sugar, you can enjoy this ice cream all summer long.
+Made with plenty of cream and no refined sugar, this is a classic dessert you can feel good about.

 Top view of three glass ice cream bowls filled with ice cream and garnished with coconut and strawberries and three spoons on a napkin.